dribnet/purvs/README.md

 To make it more interesting, should I make the buildings bounce and the moon pulse?
 I could also code some shooting stars for certian times?
 Add santa shooting across sky.
 Add lamp posts and a ombre sky.
 Add differently coloured windows on background buildings.

+Changed it to in the AM = theres a sun and clouds.
+In the PM = theres a moon and stars.
+For the alarm: there'll be santa on his sleigh riding across the sky.